argha-sarkar/New-York-City-Ecommerce-CustomersProject/README.md

 ## Environment Variables

-To run all this project, you will need to the following environment
+To run this project, you will need to the following environment:

 `Windows`